anushk2026a/Fifa/docs/12-infrastructure.md

 - **Form service dashboard** — submissions and delivery status.
 - **Errors:** optional Sentry browser SDK for client-side errors.
 Not essential for a static site.

-No Prometheus/Grafana/OTel/PagerDuty — there's no backend to observe.
+No Prometheus/Grafana/OTel/PagerDuty — the only backend is the tiny contact service, watched via Render's built-in logs/metrics.

 ## 5. Security & privacy

 - **TLS everywhere** (Vercel).
 - **No backend = tiny attack surface.** No database to inject, no auth to breach, no secrets on a server (Phase 1 has no API keys — links are public URLs).
-- **Contact form:** the form service handles spam (honeypot/captcha options); we add a honeypot field and rely on the provider's filtering.
-Only PII collected is what the fan types into the form, sent straight to email — we store nothing ourselves.
+- **Contact form / backend:** the Express service validates input (Zod), rate-limits submissions, and uses a honeypot field; CORS is restricted to the site origin.
+SMTP credentials live in the host's env (never committed).
+Only PII is what the fan types, sent straight to email — nothing is stored.
 - **Security headers** via `next.config` (CSP, X-Content-Type-Options, Referrer-Policy, frame-ancestors).
 - **Dependencies:** `npm audit` / Dependabot; pinned lockfile.
 - **Privacy:** a short privacy note; cookie banner only if analytics requires it (Plausible is cookieless).